khwla23/Compiler-Comstruction/README.md

 **puncTuators = {
     ".":"." , ";":";" , "{":"{" , "}":"}" ,",":",", "[":"[" , "]":"]" , "(":"(" , ")":")"
 }**

+To run the code, download this repository and open it in VScode then simply press F5.

 _Right now i am working on Syntax Analyzer so when its done i will inclue the file in this Repository._